 For those of us that regularly or occasionally drink decaffeinated coffee do you ever wonder just how the caffeine is removed?
 Do you ponder if you truly are being decaffeinated and question how that works?
-Here are some interesting tidbits for inquiring minds.
+Here are some interesting tidbits for inquiring minds in this first blog of a two part series, if you just need the second check it out here.

 First, in order to qualify as decaffeinated coffee the beans must meet the international standard of having at least 97% of the caffeine removed.
 In the EU, the standard is now 99.9% caffeine free by mass to qualify as being decaffeinated.
 So yes, most decaffeinated coffee is not truly completely decaffeinated.
 Some coffee bean farmers have experimented with the production of a naturally produced caffeine-free bean which may eventually lead to a 100% caffeine free bean.
 For now, there are various techniques being used to remove caffeine.